The Community Project in Ota Village

 The community Project was founded with gratitude to the local people who continually support us.
 Our home, Ota Village, like much of rural Japan, is affected by population decline and aging.
 Physical farm work and upkeep of arable land has become difficult and land is increasingly being left to grow wild.
 In an effort to support the residents of Ota Village, we created the Community Project to do what we can as neighbours to revive and maintain the area.

-From a small tent pitched in the mountains around Ota Village, Paul Christie (President of JTC) looked out over the desolate hillside, destroyed by intensive plantations which were abandoned to be overrun by bamboo plants.
+From a small tent pitched in the mountains around Ota Village, Paul Christie (A director of JTC) looked out over the desolate hillside, destroyed by intensive plantations which were abandoned to be overrun by bamboo plants.
 The Community Project began here when Paul set to work laboriously clearing the bamboo and weeds, resolving to restore this forest and other abandoned land around the village.
 Over time this area has flourished into an ecologically rich forest patch.

 The Community Project expanded into rice farming when our elderly neighbours started to struggle with the maintenance of their rice fields.
 Heartbroken by the prospect of abandoning their land, and noticing that their neighbour Paul had the skills needed, they asked him to take over the management of their paddies.